Apocentre/cross-devops/helm/CrossPoolIndexer.md

 `cypher-shell`

-and enter the credentials when prompted
+and enter the credentials when promptedcd